OnlyWorkingLate/OwlSync/README.md

 ## Introduction

-This is file sync & management program to replace `OneDrive` client.
+This is a file sync & management program to replace `OneDrive` client.

 ## Author